 The Bridging Boundaries in-school residency addresses the unique issues faced by children with a parent in prison.
 The program creates a safe space with others who share the “secret” of having an incarcerated loved one.
 Children learn to trust, to create, to find their voices and to advocate for their future.
 This program, a collaboration with Hartford Public Schools social workers, culminates in an informal sharing for outside guests.
 As one child exclaims,

-“You guys made me realize that it's okay to go through things and try to overcome your "thorns".”
+You guys made me realize that it's okay to go through things and try to overcome your "thorns".” (participant)

 York Performance Residency: Finding Voice

 The originating program for JDPP’s prison outreach, this year-long program invites 25 to 30 women at York CI to collaborate in creating a unique theme-based performance piece from autobiographical writing, songwriting, and dance.
 They learn how to work as a community, providing a safe space to delve deeply into their personal and imaginative resources.
 The performances that they develop with JDPP teaching artists present an honest, authentic, and deeply moving reflection on their lives and perceptions of the world inside and out.
-Working in collaboration with York’s social workers and administration, the performances are shared with approximately York residents, outside guests and families of the performers.
+Working in collaboration with York’s administration, the performances are shared with approximately York residents, outside guests and families of the performers.

 Prison presents what feels like an impregnable separation between parents and loved ones and their children.
 JDPP’s seminal outreaches to families affected by incarceration helps to bridge this gap and provide more normal art-filled settings for prison visits to take place.
 Through movement, visual art and spoken word, program participants prepare weekly for 3 family visits per year.
 They deeply consider who they are as women and men and how they can best be active parents in their children’s lives.
 The culminating visits include a shared meal and extended hours of arts activities enjoyed together.
 They joyfully nurture and nourish family bonds.
 Successful family bonding has been proven to decrease the likelihood of recidivism after release.